Technology at Oak Hill Academy

 Technology provides a means to enrich the learning process for students at Oak Hill Academy.
 Proper use of technology in the classroom does not replace the teacher, but rather adds to overall understanding for the student.
 Technology also provides tools and resources for the 21st century learner and better prepares students for their future.

-The Soler Science and Environmental Center houses digital microscopes that connect to the teacher’s laptop and interactive whiteboard. iPads are also currently in use by students in Grades PreK-8.
+The Soler Science and Environmental Center houses digital microscopes connecting the teacher’s laptop and interactive whiteboard. iPads are also currently in use by students in Grades PreK-8.
 For example, the PreKindergarten students use the iPads on a regular basis to reinforce their letter sounds, practice math concepts, and work on fine motor skills.
 Students in the Upper School use the iPads in their foreign language and research classes as well.

 Students have the opportunity to further use school technology by participating in Computer Club offered as an after-school activity.
-One example of the students’ work is this “Virtual School Tour” entirely created, written, shot, and edited by Oak Hill Upper School students.
+One example of the students’ work is this “Virtual School Tour” entirely created, written, recorded, and edited by Oak Hill Upper School students.
 Here is this student-produced work: